Zach-Stealth-Wilson/VLT/docs/info.md

 Ensure all inputs/output pins assigned in "project.v"

 Make sure "project.v" instantiates TOP file of personal design using dot notation to link input  and output signals to TOP verilog file.

-add your "project.v" MODULE NAME to the "tb.v"
+Add your "project.v" MODULE NAME to the "tb.v"

-update "Makefile" with project source names and testbench sources if changed
+Update "Makefile" with project source names and testbench sources if changed

-update yaml with required information and source file names. (pinout names are from TOP verilog file, NOT "project.v")
+Update yaml with required information and source file names. (pinout names are from TOP verilog file, NOT "project.v")

-choose values for inputs a(ui_in) b(uio_in) and expected output Y(uo_out) that correspond to the python testbench "test.py" 20 in binary (8-bit) is 00010100
+Choose values for inputs a(ui_in) b(uio_in) and expected output Y(uo_out) that correspond to      the python testbench "test.py"

+    20 in binary (8-bit) is 00010100
     30 in binary (8-bit) is 00011110
     (20 & 30) in 8-bit binary equals 00010100, which is 20 in decimal

 AS SEEN IN "test.py"

  # Set the input values you want to test
     dut.ui_in.value = 20
     dut.uio_in.value = 30